Deploy Kubernetes to use containers with Azure Stack

 Kubernetes on Azure Stack is in preview.
 An Azure Stack disconnected scenario is not currently supported by the preview.

 You can follow the steps in this article to deploy and set up the resources for Kubernetes in a single, coordinated operation.
 The steps use an Azure Resource Manager solution template.
 You'll need to collect the required information about your Azure Stack installation, generate the template, and then deploy to your cloud.
 The Azure Stack template doesn't use the same managed AKS service offered in global Azure.

 Kubernetes and containers

-You can install Kubernetes using Azure Resource Manager templates generated by the ACS-Engine on Azure Stack.
+You can install Kubernetes using Azure Resource Manager templates generated by the AKS engine on Azure Stack.
 Kubernetes is an open-source system for automating deployment, scaling, and managing of applications in containers.
 A container is in an image.
 The container image is similar to a VM, however, unlike a VM, the container just includes the resources it needs to run an application, such as the code, runtime to execute the code, specific libraries, and settings.

 You can use Kubernetes to:

 - Develop massively scalable, upgradable, applications that can be deployed in seconds.

 - Simplify the design of your application and improve its reliability by different Helm applications.
 Helm is an open-source packaging tool that helps you install and manage the lifecycle of Kubernetes applications.

 - Easily monitor and diagnose the health of your applications.